Instructor of Anthropology

 - Teeth: Evolution, Variation, and Use (Winter Term 2019)

 Maier, Christopher.
-Evaluating mixed methods models for the estimation of ancestry from skeletal remains. submitted to Forensic Anthropology, September 2018.
+Evaluating mixed methods models for the estimation of ancestry from skeletal remains.
+Forensic Anthropology 2(1): 45-56.

 Maier, Christopher, Donovan Adams.
 Technical Note: Standard Dimensions and Definitions for the Human Palate.
 Forensic Anthropology 1(4):215-220.

 Pilloud, Marin A., Christopher Maier, G. Richard Scott, Heather J.H.
 Edgar.
 Molar crenulation trait definition and variation in modern human populations.
 HOMO; DOI 10.1016/j.jchb.2018.06.001.

 Pilloud, Marin A., Christopher Maier, G. Richard Scott, Joseph T. Hefner.
 Advances in Cranial Macromorphoscopic Trait and Dental Morphology Analysis for Ancestry Estimation.
 In: Krista Latham, Eric Bartelink, Michael Finnegan, editors, New Perspectives in Forensic Human Skeletal Identification.
 San Diego, CA, Academic Press.

 Pink, Christine, Christopher Maier, Joseph T. Hefner, Marin A. Pilloud Cranial Nonmetrics and Morphoscopic Datasets.
 In: Marin A. Pilloud and Joseph T. Hefner, editors, Forensic and Bioarchaeological Perspectives on Biological Distance.
 San Diego, California: Academic Press, pp 91-108.